Karol Nawrocki: First round of the presidential election

+Days before the first round, Nawrocki and Romanian presidential candidate George Simion campaigned together in the city of Zabrze, with Nawrocki praising Simion as the "future president of Romania".
+Donald Tusk criticised cooperation between the two, stating that “Russia rejoices” at such political ties.
+Critics say this refers to nationalist Călin Georgescu whose victory in the 2024 Romanian presidential election got cancelled citing Russian interference.

 On 24 November 2024, at the Sokół Gymnastics Society Building, during a civic congress organised by Law and Justice, Nawrocki was announced by Andrzej Nowak as an independent candidate supported by the party in the 2025 presidential election.
 Nawrocki's campaign's platform was described as "patriotic, pro-Christian, pro-NATO, pro-Western, and pro-Donald Trump".
 On 1 May 2025, Nawrocki met with Donald Trump in the Oval Office.
 He finished second in the first round held on 18 May 2025 with 29.54% of the vote, and faced Civic Platform candidate Rafał Trzaskowski in a runoff on 1 June.